grpc/grpc-java/RELEASING.md

 1. Verify there are no open issues in the release milestone.
 Open issues should either be deferred or resolved and the fix backported.
+2. Ensure that Google-internal steps completed at go/grpc/java/releasing#before-tagging-a-release.
-2. For vMajor.Minor.x branch, change `README.md` to refer to the next release version. _Also_ update the version numbers for protoc if the protobuf library version was updated since the last release.
+3. For vMajor.Minor.x branch, change `README.md` to refer to the next release version. _Also_ update the version numbers for protoc if the protobuf library version was updated since the last release.